The Knockouts

 The Knockouts are a Swedish rock band from Stockholm that formed in 1996.

 The current line-up consists of Johan Frandsen (vocals, guitar), Kennet Stone (double bass, vocals) and Ted Jergelind, (Drums).
 The band achieved success in 2010 after the release of the album Among the Vultures.

 They have released four studio albums and one EP compilation in Sweden and Europe.
-Performing many packed and sold-out shows, The Knockouts have a reputation for a "cocky punk rock" sound with an aggressive rockabilly technique.